 Center on Wrongful Convictions

 Thank you to all who participated in and attended our Conviction Integrity Conference on October 29, 2014.
 Over 400 people registered for the event, and the speakers and panelists shared thoughts and stories about causes of wrongful convictions, how to conduct conviction integrity review, and the human costs of convicting the innocent.
-Our event program and CLE materials are still available online and more information and event photos are forthcoming.
+Our event program, CLE materials, and event photos are available online.

 The State of New York has vacated the convictions of David McCallum and Willie Stuckey on the motion of King’s County District Attorney Kenneth Thompson.
 McCallum, of the Bushwick neighborhood of Brooklyn, was freed after serving more than 29 years in prison for the October 1985 carjacking and abduction and murder of Nathan Blenner, of Queens.
 Stuckey was also exonerated, but tragically, he died in prison more than a decade ago at the age of 31.
 McCallum’s team included lawyers (Oscar Michelen of Cuomo, LLC, Laura Cohen of the Rutgers-Newark Law School’s Criminal and Youth Justice Clinic, and Steve Drizin of the CWC) and advocates from Innocence International, the Toronto-based innocence organization founded by the late Dr. Rubin “Hurricane” Carter and now run by his long-time friend Ken Klonsky.
 Read more about David's story here.